ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Table/demo/data-index.md

 When Column uses DataIndex, Table's OnChange event parameter `QuerModel<TItem>.SortModel[].FieldName` is equal to `DataIndex`.

-See [path-based-property-access](/en-US/docs/path-based-property-access) for details of the access modes supported by DataIndex.
+See [Member path helper](/en-US/docs/member-path-helper) for details of the access modes supported by DataIndex.